Skip to main content

 This article helps you understand how to transfer form data from Asite using Microsoft Power Automate (Flow).

-Updated over a week ago
+Updated this week

 Below is an example to understand how to transfer form data from Asite to an external service called 'Microsoft Sharepoint' via Microsoft Power Automate.
-Similarly, you can transfer form data from Asite to other external services like Box, Projectwise and so on:
+Similarly, you can transfer form data from Asite to other external services like Box, ProjectWise and so on:

 4. Flows created by you will appear if any.
-Click on 'New flow' to create a new flow.
+Click 'New flow' to create a new flow.

-6. The screen to build an instant cloud flow will appear along-with available options on how to trigger the flow.
+6. The screen to build an instant cloud flow will appear along with available options on how to trigger the flow.
 Click 'Skip' as this is not required specifically for our integration.

 12. Enter your Asite login credentials and click 'Login'.

-14. After your Asite account access is granted, you can search and select project name and workflow trigger name.
-Only those triggers in which 'Microsoft Flow' has been defined as task in 'Post' task mode will be listed.
+14. After your Asite account access is granted, you can search and select the project name and workflow trigger name.
+Only those triggers in which 'Microsoft Flow' has been defined as the task in 'Post' task mode will be listed.

 Once done, click '+ New Step' to continue.